chrisdavenport/j3-rest-api/README.md

 	</tr>
 	<tr>
 		<td>definition</td>
-		<td>is a string which is first parsed for model field names that will be substituted by their values before the resulting string is passed to the transform method.</td>
+		<td>is a string which is first parsed for model field names that will be substituted by their values before the resulting
-	</tr>
+		string is passed to the transform method.
 The definition string may contain the names of model fields enclosed in curly brackets.
 		These will be automatically replaced by the model values.
 The field name may contain a “.” in which case the part before the dot refers to a JSON-encoded model field and the part after the dot refers to a field within that JSON-encoded data.
-The unpacking of JSON-encoded fields is handled automatically.
+		The unpacking of JSON-encoded fields is handled automatically.</td>
+	</tr>

 Some examples: